steso-nommon/Pycharm-Workshop/README.md

 **The tests are failing!**

 Open a Jupyter Lab inside the docker and debug the code to fix the issues.

+The only code that needs to be changed is the function that fives the error.

 ![](https://i0.wp.com/blog.cambro.com/wp-content/uploads/2021/10/PizzaQuiz.png?ssl=1)